Tooth Fairy (2010 film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 18% based on 114 reviews with an average rating of 4/10.
-The site's critical consensus reads, "Dwayne Johnson brings the full force of his charm (and his appropriately pale chompers) to the title role, but flat direction and a committee-written script render The Tooth Fairy unacceptably dull."
-On Metacritic, the film has a score of 36 out of 100 based on 24 critics, indicating "generally unfavorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.
+Metacritic, which uses a weighted average, assigned the film a score of 36 out of 100, based on 24 critics, indicating "generally unfavorable" reviews.
+However, audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Home media

-Tooth Fairy was released on DVD and Blu-ray Disc/DVD/digital copy combination pack on May 4, 2010.
+Tooth Fairy was released on DVD and in a Blu-ray Disc/DVD/digital copy combination pack on May 4, 2010, by 20th Century Fox Home Entertainment.

 Sequel

 Tooth Fairy was followed by a sequel, starring Larry the Cable Guy as the title character.
 Directed by Alex Zamm, Tooth Fairy 2 had a direct-to-video release on March 6, 2012.